 The SGFC is an initiative by the Monetary Authority of Singapore (MAS) in collaboration with Imperial College of London and Singapore Management University (SMU).
-The SGFC will draw on the respective strengths of Imperial and SMU in climate science, financial economics, and sustainable investing – equipping professionals with new skills and developing a strong pipeline of green finance talent.
-Its multi-disciplinary research and training will enable financial institutions, corporates, and policymakers to improve the management of environmental risks, develop financial solutions to promote environmental sustainability, and design policies for a sustainable future.
+The SGFC will leverage the respective strengths of Imperial and SMU in climate science, financial economics, and sustainable investing to equip professionals with new skills and foster a strong pipeline of green finance talent.

 Asia Investor Group on Climate Change

 Fullerton is a member of the Asia Investor Group On Climate Change (AIGCC).
-The AIGCC is an initiative to create awareness and encourage action among Asia’s asset owners and financial institutions about the risks and opportunities associated with climate change and low carbon investing.
-Apart from standalone engagements with our investee companies, we conduct co-engagements with the AIGCC.
+The AIGCC is an initiative aimed at creating awareness and encourage action among Asia’s asset owners and financial institutions regarding the risks and opportunities associated with climate change and low-carbon investing.
+In addition to our individual engagements with investee companies, we also participate in co-engagements with the AIGCC.

 Climate Action 100+

-Fullerton is a signatory to the Climate Action 100+, an investor-led initiative to ensure the world’s largest corporate greenhouse gas emitters take necessary action on climate change.
+Fullerton is a signatory to the Climate Action 100+, an investor-led initiative aimed at ensuring the world’s largest corporate greenhouse gas emitters take necessary action on climate change.
 As a signatory, we are responsible for direct engagements with focus companies, either individually or in collaboration with other investors.